The scientific name Gulo gulo comes from the Latin word for “glutton”.

 Reproduction

 Males and females come together briefly for mating, usually in the summer.
 Wolverines have delayed implantation, meaning the fertilized embryo is not implanted into the uterus to begin developing until early winter.
 This allows a female to become pregnant when food supplies are best and when she is in good physical condition.
-The abundance of resources determines whether a pregnancy will be maintained and the number of young that will be born -- females will often not produce young if food is scarce.
+Females will often not produce young if food is scarce.

 Communication